 Sun Cons=May not tan evenly if you don’t flip over in your sun lounger and necessary clothing means you’re going to be subjected to “white bits”.
 Also, the sweat is real!
 You may turn a pretty colour, but that isn’t without avoiding rather sticky skin…need I say more?

 The Fake Tan

 So, stepping back into the UK I realised that whilst my shoulders and legs looked like tasty roast chicken drumsticks, some hidden parts of me were still rather “undercooked”.
 The Neapolitan ice cream look certainly wasn’t something I was digging.
 Thus, I ventured into my local superstore and bought myself some fake tan, with the attempt to even up the bits the sun couldn’t penetrate.
 Now, this £11 tanner promises no streaks, even application and a medium colour with a fresh scent; so I was hopeful.
-For a good week I used this little bottle once each day living in hope it’d match up my skin.
+For a good week, I used this little bottle once each day living in hope it’d match up my skin.
 On the positive side, it did change the colour of my skin!
 Negative side…it wasn’t nearly dark enough to what I was expecting.
-Plus, I kind of smelt like gone off cookie dough, which isn’t a great scent to be honest.
+Plus, I kind of smelled like gone off cookie dough, which isn’t a great scent, to be honest.
 So, did it work?
 A bit…but not enough, It’s probably more beneficial to use as a base, rather than a matcher-upper.

 Fake pros=Easy to apply and changes relatively quickly and evenly on the skin.
 The colour it leaves is very natural and smells good upon application.